cgrudz/DataAssimilationBenchmarks.jl/paper.md

 the development of the package structure and organization.
 This work was supported by the University of Nevada, Reno, Office of Undergraduate Research's Pack Research Experience Program (PREP) which supported Sukhreen Sandhu as a research assistant.
-This work benefitted from the DAPPER library which was referenced at times for the development of DA schemes.
+This work benefited from the DAPPER library which was referenced at times for the development of DA schemes.

 # References